EDLaaS: Fully Homomorphic Encryption Over Neural Network Graphs for Vision and Private Strawberry Yield Forecasting: Materials and Methods

-Furthermore in this section we outline our specific implementation, techniques, equations, and methods used to exemplify EDLaaS in practice using both an open dataset, and a preview of more real-world/ complicated but proprietary data scenario: \begin{itemize} \item We chose to use Fashion-MNIST as our open dataset and as our classification example as it is a drop in replacement for the MNIST dataset while being more complex, but still familiar to most, while also showing more valid performance results which are more distributed/ noticeable. \item We also chose to use an agri-food but proprietary dataset to exemplify a different kind of regression network and how FHE might play a role in this sensitive industry where data sharing/ availability is scarce due to a barrier in concerns over competition, of which FHE might help reduce.
-Agri-food is also a key industry which has had a troubled few years due to climate change bringing hotter/ record-breaking summers, while also being effected by both coronavirus and Brexit shortages in staffing and thus supplying. \end{itemize}
+Furthermore in this section we outline our specific implementation, techniques, equations, and methods used to exemplify EDLaaS in practice using both an open dataset, and a preview of more real-world/ complicated but proprietary data scenario.
+We do this to enable some comparisons to be drawn and to introduce an new way of solving problems encountered in the agri-food industry: \begin{itemize} \item We chose to use Fashion-MNIST, consisting of a training set of 60,000 examples and a test set of 10,000 examples as our classification example as it is a drop in replacement for the MNIST dataset while being more complex, but still familiar to most. \item We also chose to use an agri-food but proprietary dataset to exemplify a different kind of regression network and how FHE might play a role in this sensitive industry where data sharing/ availability is scarce due to a barrier in concerns over competition, of which FHE might help reduce \cite{pearson2019distributed}.
+Agri-food is also a key industry which has had a troubled few years due to climate change bringing hotter/ record-breaking summers, while also being effected by both coronavirus and Brexit shortages in staffing and thus supplying.
+In addition, it has been established that data sharing is a hindering factor that prevents machine learning technologies from being adopted at scale \cite{durrant2021might} but some work has already been done around using federated learning to alleviate some of these issues \cite{durrant2022role}. \end{itemize}

 For our neural networks we used a node-centric, multi-directed graph approach where: \begin{itemize} \item Each node represents some computation object usually a neuron. \item Each edge represents the movement of data between neurons/ computation objects. \item Each node can accept many inputs that are stacked on top of each other in the same order as the edges, unless there is a single input edge where it is instead mapped to the input of the neuron. \item Each edge can only connect two nodes directed from the first to the second node, parallel edges are possible and are treated as completely separate edges with no special handling. \item A node can only be activated/ computed once all predecessor edges carry some data. \item All nodes can have several receptors, that is to say different functions that can be pointed to by the edges, in particular forward and backward receptors for calculating the forward neural network pass, and gradients using the chain rule in the backward pass. \item Nodes return either an iterable to be equally broadcast to all successor edges or a generator to generate independent results for each successor edge. \item The weight of each edge corresponds to the computational depth of the directed-to node.
 These weights are not used to optimise the path since the majority of nodes must be activated to achieve some desired output, but instead these weights are used to find the longest path between key-rotations to determine the minimum required encryption parameters to traverse from one rotation to the next. \item Self-loop edges are not treated differently, instead relying on the configuration of the node itself to consider termination of the loop. \item A single activation pass of the graph may have multiple input and multiple output nodes/ neurons, like in the two blue regions in the sphira graph (Figure: \ref{fig:fashion_mnist_cg}). \end{itemize}